 Settings in the Preferences > Performance section

-If a suitable video card is installed on your system, it will appear in the GPU Settings area of the Performance section.
+If a graphics card is detected on your system, its name and model will appear under Detectected Graphics Processor in the Graphics Processor Settings area of the Performance section.

-A scratch disk is a disk drive or SSD used for temporary storage while Photoshop is running.
-Photoshop uses this space to store portions of your documents and their history panel states that don’t fit in the RAM memory.
-Scratch files go into invisible OS-specified folders, except for non-boot volumes on Windows, at the root directory of the drive.
-When a non-boot drive is used as a scratch disk, the temporary files are placed in the drive’s root directory.
+A scratch disk is a hard disk drive or SSD used for temporary storage while Photoshop is running.
+Photoshop uses this space to store portions of your documents and their history panel states that don’t fit in the memory or RAM of your machine.

 To learn more about managing scratch disk preferences, recommended settings, and troubleshooting, see Set up scratch disks.